straysheep-dev/windows-configs/README.md

 - [Enable the Virtual Machine Optional Component](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-3---enable-virtual-machine-feature)
 - [Install the Kernel Package](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)

 [Systemd support was added to WSL](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/) and is enabled by default.
-This will allow for things like `snap`, `auditd`, dns daemons, and other things to be installed and used on WSL.
+This will allow for things like `snap`, `systemctl`, dns daemons, and other things to be installed and used on WSL.

 Even if you installed WSL2 recently, you should be sure to check your version information.